maxszymanski/burrito/README.md

 - Users can create an account to receive discounts.
 - Users can view their previous orders and orders shared by other users.
 - Users can see the status of their current orders in real-time.
-- Users receive higher discounts based on the number of orders they have placed.
+- Users receive rank and higher discounts depending on the number of orders placed.
 - Users can edit their account details and profile picture.
 - Users can change and recover forgotten passwords.